jduffield65/coppafish/docs/pipeline/find_spots.md

 === "12"
     ![image](../images/pipeline/find_spots/radius_z12.png){width="400"}

 Again we see the number of spots reducing as this increases.
-However, it is less clear as to why because the minimum separation in z is what is changing but, we are only seeing spots from 5 z-planes imposed on a single z-plane.
+However, it is less clear as to why, because the minimum separation in z is what is changing but, we are only seeing spots from 5 z-planes imposed on a single z-plane.